Dr. Octagon: History

 Thornton and KutMasta Kurt recorded two songs under the alias Dr. Octagon, "Dr. Octagon" and "Technical Difficulties."
 Thornton mailed the songs to radio stations as a teaser, as well as giving copies to several DJs, as well as producer Dan "The Automator" Nakamura, resulting in the production of Dr. Octagonecologyst.

 The album was recorded in Automator's studio in the basement of his parents' San Francisco home.
 Dr. Octagonecologyst featured the work of turntablist DJ Qbert and additional production by KutMasta Kurt.
 An instrumental version of the album was released under the title Instrumentalyst (Octagon Beats).
 KutMasta Kurt later pursued legal action against Automator because Kurt's demos had initiated the project.
 Kurt told the AV Club, “I got the whole [Dr. Octagon] thing started and really got nothing directly out of it.
 [Automator] ran with it, but he never gave credit to the person who threw the ball.
 At the end of the day, I actually had to sue the guy."

+The album examines the impersonal, delusional and authoritarian aspects of institutions and bureaucracies using the general hospital and psych ward as main metaphor.
+The hyper-love of new technologies is also a theme.

 In promotion of the album, Thornton toured under the Dr. Octagon billing.
 These performances featured a full live band, an on-stage breakdancer and appearances by Invisibl Skratch Piklz.
 Nakamura has referred to Dr. Octagon as a three-person group rather than an alias of Thornton, and these claims were reported by the press.

 Thornton later expressed some frustration with the "Dr. Octagon" nickname, saying, "Octagon wasn't my life...I've done a lot of things that were totally around different things other than Octagon.
 Are some people just afraid to venture off into my life and see that I do other things which are great?
 I think people stuck me with something."